relsqui/doily/README.md

 ## Configuration

-The first time you run `doily`, it will create a configuration file and tell you where.
-You can edit that file to change your settings, such as who can view your dailies and whether you want to customize your commit messages.
+The first time you run `doily`, it will create a configuration file and echo its path.
+You can edit that file to change your settings, such as who can view your dailies and whether you want to customize your git commit messages.

 If you want to read all the settings and an explanation of them before downloading or running Doily, you can look at